-One of the common misconceptions about protein is that we can only get it from meet – well, where does that leave the vegetarians?
+One of the common misconceptions about protein is that we can only get it from meat – well, where does that leave the vegetarians?
 The good news is that there are delicious, inexpensive, and healthy sources of vegetarian protein out there, and we are going to share our top choices with you.

 So delicious and creamy that you won’t believe you can have up to 15 grams of it in 100 calories.
 Add it to your smoothies, have it for breakfast with oats, add berries, or just have it plain.
-Better yet, add your hemp-seeds and have it all together.
+Better yet, add your hemp seeds and have it all together.

 Like Greek yogurt, the great thing about cottage cheese is that it’s versatile and filled with protein.
-Half a cup gives you about 13 grams of protein and you can be as creative as you want with it.
-Make it sweet with honey and fruits, or add it to your veggies for a creamy sauce and you have yourself a nice meal.
+Half a cup gives you about 13 grams of protein, and you can be as creative as you want with it.
+Make it sweet with honey and fruits, or add it to your veggies for a creamy sauce, and you have yourself a nice meal.

 We like eggs because they’re easy.
 Easy to make and easy to eat.
 Have ’em for breakfast, lunch, or dinner – hard-boiled or an omelet.
-Enjoy the 6 grams of protein you get from the way you want.
+Enjoy the 6 grams of protein you get the way you want.